Habsburg–Ottoman wars in Hungary (1526–1568): Ottoman campaign in Hungary in 1552

-First siege of Szigetvar 1556
+Siege of Szigetvar 1556

 The Ottoman armies advancing in Transdanubia managed to occupy all the surrounding fortresses in the years 1540-1550, so Szigetvár was completely left alone.
-After the Turkish attack was repulsed by László Kerecsényi in 1554, the first really serious siege of the fortress took place in the summer of 1556.
-Despite the extraordinary efforts of the Ottomans, the captain in charge of the defense, Márk Horváth Stancsics managed to keep the castle against the multiple armies led by Ali Pasha, governor of Buda.
+After the Turkish attack, led by Toygun Pasha, governor of Buda, was repulsed by László Kerecsényi in 1555, the first full-scale siege of the fortress took place in the summer of 1556.
+Despite the extraordinary efforts of the Ottomans the castellan in charge of the defense, Marko Horvat Stančić [hr], kept the fortress against the multiple attacks led by Ali Pasha, governor of Buda.

+While Szigetvár was besieged, on July 18, a Habsburg army besieged the Ottoman fort at Babócsa, on the west side of the Rinya River, 45 km west of Szigetvár.
+The commanders were Hungarian Palatine Tamás Nádasdy and Croatian Ban Nikola IV Zrinski.
+Ali Paşa knew that for Süleymân, losing a fort under Ottoman control is a bigger sin than failing to take one.
+Ali Paşa temporarily lifted the siege and took his men to Babócsa, to rescue the garrison but, on July 23-24, at a battle at the Rinya River, Nikola Zrinski defeated Ali Paşa, who then returned to Szigetvár, which, during his absence, had damaged walls repaired and the garrison reinvigorated.
+The Ottomans lifted the siege and left Szigetvár - chased and attacked while they fled.

 Aftermath

 The castle, damaged during the siege, was rebuilt under the leadership of the captain and with the involvement of the Italian military engineer Pietro Ferrabosco, using the most modern military techniques, as a result of which it became the most modern and strongest border fortress in Hungary by the end of the 1550s, protected by a rampart wall, corner bastions, and moats.